 Please note: Autism Queensland group program fees are charged under the Capacity Building – Improved Daily Living section of your NDIS Plan.
 If you do not have funding in this specific Support Category, please discuss with your NDIS Local Area Coordinator or phone the NDIS on 1800 800 110.

-To register your interest in these services please complete the expression of interest form below.
+To register your interest in any of our groups please complete the service request form below.

-Early childhood group programs support children up to school entry age to develop the skills necessary for successful participation in-home and community life and transition into the next stage of their education.
+Early childhood groups support children up to school entry age to develop the skills necessary for successful participation in-home and community life and transition into the next stage of their education.